July 16, 2016

 MY GUN IS QUICK (1957)

-Under those trendy titles, we have Bray wearily walking by storefronts at night, exhausted from two days without sleep.
-The makeup for his two-day facial hair growth is dark and oily.
+I found the opening a good start in establishing the Hammer character.
+The makeup for his two-day facial hair is dark and oily.
 Not a stubble to be found, however.
 He tries later to convince you it really is a beard with a nifty electric razor he keeps in his office.
-A practice that had a limited run in film.
-Stopping in a diner, he meets a young woman, Jan Chaney in her only movie role, fresh from the Midwest who has been trying to make survival money any way she can.
+A practice that had a limited run in certain films.
+Stopping in a diner, he meets a young woman, Jan Chaney—in her only movie rolefresh from the Midwest, who has been trying to make survival money any way she can.
 For shame.
-Defending her self-respect, he nails a customer after he makes advances toward Chaney.
-Bray notices she is wearing a unique ring which he later learns is part of a famous jewel collection smuggled out of Nazi Germany during World War II.
+A customer makes disrespectful advances toward her, then gets acquainted with Bray's fists.
+Bray notices she is wearing a unique ring, which he later learns is part of a famous jewel collection smuggled out of Nazi Germany during World War II.
 How about that?!

 No comments: